 After years of providing thousands of lunches to homeless women and children from her garage and giving back to Baltimore in varying other ways, Founder and Executive Director Lynne B. Kahn, realized that solving poverty is complex, but feeding children is not.
 With dedicated volunteers, Baltimore Hunger Project (BHP) has been keeping kids full and in the classroom since November 2014.
 In its earliest days, BHP served 30 children in two elementary schools.
-Today, BHP is providing over 600 meals to children across twenty three Baltimore City and Baltimore County schools.
+Today, BHP is providing over 1,600 meals to children across Baltimore City and Baltimore County schools.

 Baltimore Hunger Project works closely with social workers and guidance counselors at each partner school to identify and reach out to students and families in need.
 Since our food packages are discreetly tucked into the children’s backpacks, we can ensure the children receiving the food maintain their dignity and privacy.
 Along with their school partners, BHP measures success through assessment tools and other outcome measures.

-The Board of Directors of Baltimore Hunger Project is comprised of nine members who have extensive not-for-profit, education, financial and legal, board management and fundraising experience.
+The Board of Directors of Baltimore Hunger Project is comprised of eight members who have extensive not-for-profit, education, financial and legal, board management and fundraising experience.
 One hundred percent of the Board contributes to Baltimore Hunger Project’s fundraising efforts.